SDK for JavaScript Reference Guide

 Provide an Identity by Setting a First-Party Cookie

 If you store a first-party cookie, as described in the storage format section, and the value is newer than the value available in local storage, the SDK loads the value from the cookie.
-If you have set the useCookie
+If you have set the useCookie init option to true, it always loads this value, and does not check local storage.
+You can control several other things about the cookie using init parameters.

 Provide an Identity in the Call to init

-You can provide a new identity when you call init
+You can provide a new identity when you call init.

 Provide an Identity by Calling setIdentity

-to provide the SDK with a new identity to use.
+At any time after init has completed, you can call setIdentity to provide the SDK with a new identity to use.

 API Reference

-All interactions with the SDK for JavaScript are done through the global __euid
+All interactions with the SDK for JavaScript are done through the global __euid object, which is an instance of the EUID class.
+All of the following JavaScript functions are members of the EUID class:

 - constructor()